gigaj0ule/system42/README.md

-# STM42: The answer to life, the universe, and everything l
+# STM42: The answer to life, the universe, and everything

 (c) ~j0ule 2019-2022